Code 46: Plot

-William discovers that Maria has been taken to have her memory of the episode erased.
+William discovers that Maria has been taken by the Genetic Police to have her memory of the episode erased.
 He gets the clinic to release Maria into his care by telling them she is a witness in his fraud investigation.
 After she is released, William tells her about the memory erasure and about how he didn't report her for fraud.
 Maria is disturbed by this information and becomes very distressed.
 William gives her a sleeping pill and, while she is sleeping, he cuts some hair from her head and takes it to a facility providing instant DNA analysis.
 He discovers that Maria is a biological clone of his mother.
 William decides to go home to his family, but is not allowed to do so, as his 24-hour cover has expired.

 William then realises that his only hope of returning home is to get a papel from Maria.
 She goes to work to obtain a papel, but is unable to forge one herself, as she was moved to another area of work, so a co-worker makes the cover for her.
 While taking a train to meet William, her memory returns and she recalls her feelings for William.
 He decides not to leave her.

 William and Maria then travel to Jebel Ali in the UAE, which does not require special travel clearance.
 The two hide out in the old city where they book a room.
-William reveals to Maria that, in addition to the memory wiping, she has been given a virus that induces an adrenaline rush in response to physical contact with the person who brought about the Code 46 violation.
-He refrains from telling her the virus will also force her to report the further Code 46 violation to the authorities.
-They rent an old car and travel away to escape the authorities who are tracking them.
+William reveals to Maria that, in addition to the memory wiping, she has been "Bio-Conditioned" so that she suffers extreme fear in response to physical contact with the person who brought about the Code 46 violation.
+He refrains from telling her the Bio-Conditioning will also force her to report the further Code 46 violation to the authorities.
+They rent an old car and travel away to escape the authorities who are tracking them through their implanted Bio-Passports.
 William crashes the car while avoiding a collision with camels and pedestrians and they are both knocked unconscious.